-Is your child/ward seeking for the GDE admissions either as a Grade 1 or Grade 8 learner?
+Does your child need the GDE admissions either as a Grade 1 or Grade 8 learner?
 Would you like to find out what steps you should take and what documents you need to provide?
-Having all of this information and following the steps laid down by the GDE are fundamental because they determine what would happen eventually to the application status of a learner.
-So, whether you are a parent or a guardian, in this article, you will discover the procedures that you need to follow when applying on behalf of your child/ward.
+Having all of this information and following the steps stated by the GDE is essential.
+It will determine what would happen eventually to the application status of your child.
+So, whether you are a parent or a guardian, you have to know the processes involved in the application on behalf of your child/ward.
 Read on to find out all the details you can benefit from.

-With a mandate to ensure that learners continuously have a compulsory basic education in the province, the Gauteng Department of Education sees to it that there is access to quality teaching.
-And to benefit from this, understanding the GDE online registration 2019 process is paramount.
-Apart from that, as a parent or guardian, you also need to know the required documents that must be submitted, how to choose a school for your child/ward, and also, what to do in case your child/ward is denied admission in a school.
-This is why reading this article will benefit you so much.
+Being responsible that all learners in the Gauteng Province have compulsory basic education, the Gauteng Department of Education makes it possible for children to have access to quality teaching, learning, and assessment.
+To be familiar with the GDE online registration 2020 process is crucial.
+As a parent or guardian, you also need to know the required documents that must be submitted, how to choose a school for your child/ward, and also, what to do in case your child/ward is denied admission in a school.

 How do I apply for a school place?

-When you are embarking on the Gauteng Department of Education online registration for your child, three stages or steps must be followed in the application process.
+When starting the Gauteng Department of Education online registration for your child, you should follow three important steps in the application process.
 These stages include:

 - Entering the details of the parent/legal guardian